 Our program employs a systematic, research-based approach utilizing four elements: manual massage/drainage, bandaging, exercise, and skincare.
 Consistent and lasting edema control follows 4-6 weeks of treatment.
 Daily patient self-bandaging is required during therapy; a pressure garment at discharge maintains gains.

 These techniques enhance healing in the nervous system and body.
 They tend to be particularly appropriate for patients with TMJ, fibromyalgia, migraines, Bell's palsy, neck/back pain, and many other chronic conditions..

-This program offers activities and exercises to improve/restore fine motor function in the wrists and hands following onset of injury, arthritis, carpal tunnel syndrome, stroke and TBI.
+This program offers activities and exercises to improve/restore fine motor function in the wrists and hands following the onset of injury, arthritis, carpal tunnel syndrome, stroke, and TBI.

 This program offers the evaluation and treatment of deficits in eye teaming, visual pursuits, visual field, and motor occulo coordination.
 Brain injuries and chronic conditions such as diabetes, macular degeneration, and cataracts can be the source of these deficits

 Aquatic Therapy complements these traditional therapy programs and often can improve patient's mobility, range of motion, and strength at a much faster rate, therefore, maximizing function.
-The water provides a unique environment for individuals suffering from chronic pain, muscle spasms, decreased range of motion, and limited weight bearing.
-Licensed Physical and Occupational Therapists develop a customized treatment plan specific for each individual's needs.
+The water provides a unique environment for individuals suffering from chronic pain, muscle spasms, decreased range of motion, and limited weight-bearing.
+Licensed Physical and Occupational Therapists develop a customized treatment plan specific to each individual's needs.
 A physician referral is required.